 Public Works assists the Office of Emergency Management with Countywide emergency planning and preparedness activities, is a member of the County Emergency Management Council, and also serves as lead of the Construction and Engineering Branch of the County Emergency Operations Center (CEOC).

-The Department's staff maintains its own Department Operations Center to manage local emergency response and to support County emergency operations during major emergencies and disasters.
-The Department's Operations Center was activated 2 times in 2017-18 in response to severe storm conditions.
+Public Works also operates and maintains a Department Operations Center (DOC) to manage local emergency response and to support County emergency operations during major emergencies and disasters.